Graduate School

 Time Limit

-Effective beginning with students matriculating fall term 2016, all work toward a doctoral degree, including course work, thesis (if required), and all examinations, must be completed within nine years of the indicated start term on the Departmental Action Form.
+Effective beginning with students matriculating fall term 2016, all work toward a doctoral degree, including coursework, thesis (if required), and all examinations, must be completed within nine years of the indicated start term on the Departmental Action Form.
 Extensions of this time limit may be requested by submitting a petition to the Graduate School.

 Residence